Peroxaan/px-shutdown/index.md

-# The Impact of Shutdowns: Navigating Turbulent Times
+# The Shut Down: Making Way for Something New

 After a solid 6.5 years of starting projects, messing around, releasing things, and having fun - it is finally time for Peroxaan to shut down.